 Introduction to music as a teaching tool for young children, and to the importance of music in the educational development of children.
 Students develop skills in reading music, working with the musical abilities of young children, and using music in the classroom.
 [HB, SE]

 BEGINNING GUITAR CLASS

-MUSC 110 22 hours of lecture Beginning-level study of the guitar.
+Beginning-level study of the guitar.
 [HB, SE]

 BEGINNING VOICE CLASS